cozie-app/cozie/README.md

 "endFeedback":"2019-11-22T01:57:16.919Z",  # Timestamp when the user completed the survey "lat":48.13194,"lon":11.54944,  # Latitude and longitude provided by the GPS of the phone "setLocation":True,
-"user_id":"debug",  # User ID as per selection in settings "experiment_id":"debug",  # Experiment ID as per selection in settings }
+"bodyPresence":True, # passes information whether the user is wearing the watch or not "user_id":"debug",  # User ID as per selection in settings "experiment_id":"debug",  # Experiment ID as per selection in settings }